mscheme/bootcampFinalProject/README.md

 ##### Collaborative Filtering
 <!-- > Compares new songs to a listener’s current habits to decide what will suit their tastes. -->
-> Compares songs in the database to the user's current selection and outputs recommendations based on similar musical qualities.
+> Compares songs in the database to the user's current input then it outputs recommendations based on similar musical qualities.

 ### Machine Learning Steps